 The latest MusicEDU program, GameComposer takes students on a journey through video game composition and creation from the 1970s until now.
-Ideal for Australian music lessons, GameComposer teaches cultural, historical, social, aural and compositional aspects.
+Ideal for classroom music lessons, GameComposer teaches cultural, historical, social, aural and compositional aspects.
 A thriving and growing industry set to exceed $35 billion this year, video games represent all demographics and genders.
 Guaranteed to engage students in the classroom, GameComposer is ideal for teaching music in an innovative and relevant way.
 Students discover the composers who bring to life video games and characters from Legend of Zelda, Super Mario, Final Fantasy, Halo and Skyrim.

 Subscribe to our newsletter: